The Complete Guide to Skills Testing

 1. Face validity

-Face validity refers to whether a test appears effective at first glance.
-When candidates skim through your test and deem it relevant to the job, they are more enthusiastic about engaging with it.
-Face validity essentially asks whether the test looks like it’s assessing what it claims to measure.
+Whether a test appears effective at first glance.
+When candidates deem a test relevant to the job, they're more enthusiastic about engaging with it.

 2. Construct validity

-Construct validity checks whether a test measures the skills it claims to evaluate.
-When people ask if a test is “validated” or has “psychometric validity,” this is the kind of validity that they’re usually talking about.
+Whether a test actually measures the skills it claims to evaluate - what people mean when they ask if a test is "validated" or has "psychometric validity."

 3. Content validity